stefanvictora/hue-scheduler/docs/advanced_command_line_options.md

 ### `--min-tr-before-gap`

 Only relevant and active if user modification tracking is not disabled (see `--disable-user-modification-tracking`).
 When using transitions, this defines the minimum gap between multiple back-to-back states in minutes.
-This is needed as otherwise the hue bridge may not yet recognize the target value of the transition and may incorrectly mark the light as manually overridden.
+This is necessary as otherwise the hue bridge may not yet recognize the target value of the transition and may incorrectly mark the light as manually overridden.
 This gap is ensured by automatically shortening transitions between back-to-back states.

 If Hue Scheduler still detects manual overrides between back-to-back states using transitions, try increasing the default value.